 Most likely, lodging will be your biggest trip expense.
 New York City hotels are not only notoriously expensive, they are often tiny and cramped.
 Paying full price for a hotel here can definitely be pricey, but deals can be found to save money in New York City.
 If you don’t need a lot of room or amenities, check out the Pod Hotel, which offers clean basic rooms (some with shared bathrooms) for a budget conscious price.
 Hotel clearinghouse sites (we’ve used hotels.com, hotwire.com, travelocity.com, expedia.com and kayak.com) can also be useful in getting a discounted rate.
 This is especially true if you are booking close to your travel dates and there is a surplus of hotel rooms available.

 Even better, stay in a vacation rental from VRBO or Airbnb.
 On our recent trip, we stayed in a gorgeous Brooklyn brownstone apartment that we rented through Airbnb with room to spread out for a fraction of the cost of a hotel.
 For about $200 a night, we had a large bedroom, two bathrooms, a full kitchen, dining room and a living room in Park Slope, Brooklyn.
+Finding holiday lettings like this is amazing!
 Not only did this save us some money in New York City, we loved staying in a neighborhood that people actually live to experience life as a New Yorker.
 And having a kitchen allowed us to keep snacks and meal costs down which was an added bonus.

 If you are visiting New York City during the warmer months, the cheapest option is to camp nearby.
 During one of our visits, we camped at Croton Point Park along the Hudson River.
 (You can read about when we camped Croton Point Park here).
 Open from May to October, the campground at Croton Point Park was quite nice and also a welcome respite from the craziness of the city.
 For $50 a night for our entire family to camp, it is definitely the cheapest option.